 Students will receive up to 12 credits towards their law degree.
 Only the credits and not the grades will transfer per ABA requirements.
 The acceptance of any credit or grade for any courses taken at UNAM, including externships and other clinical offerings, is subject to determination by the AUWCL Office of the Registrar.
 AUWCL students will be enrolled in regularly scheduled classes with fellow UNAM students.

-- Federalism and Intergovernmental Relations
+Federalism and Intergovernmental Relations

-- Legal Regime of Foreign Commerce
+Legal Regime of Foreign Trade

-For general questions and concerns please visit the Semester Exchange FAQ page.
+For general questions and concerns please visit the Semester Abroad FAQs page.

 All other questions and concerns should be directed to: